-The following piece – an introduction to the work of Ingmar Bergman – was written for the website of the Tyneside Cinema, Newcastle, which this month mounts a brief season of his films.
-But it might serve equally as a taster for the comprehensive Bergman retrospective which is coming up at London’s BFI Southbank in January, February and March of next year.
+The following piece – an introduction to the work of Ingmar Bergman – was written for the website of the Tyneside Cinema, Newcastle, which last November mounted a brief season of his films.
+But this slightly amended version might serve equally as a taster for the current, comprehensive Bergman retrospective playing at London’s BFI Southbank in January, February and March.

 When they hear or see the words Ingmar Bergman, most people – if, of course, they recognise the name at all – probably think of a gloomy Swede obsessed with human suffering, angst and mortality.
 There might also spring to mind an image of a medieval knight on a sea shore playing a game of chess with Death – or at least with a white-faced man in a black hood and cloak.
 Such pigeon-holing is perhaps inevitable, given that The Seventh Seal (1957) is not only one of Bergman’s most famous films but has been much mimicked, mocked and referenced: it even featured in Bill and Ted’s Bogus Journey (1991).